pepkit/pepkit.github.io/_docs/project_config.md

 	  sample_annotation: /path/to/sample_annotation.csv
 	  output_dir: /path/to/parent/output/folder

-The `sample_annotation` value can be absolute, but relative paths are assumed relative to the location of the `project_config.yaml` file.
-The `metadata` section may also optionally include pointers to the submission-script subdirectory (where submit scripts are stored), the results subdirectory, and pipeline interface files (for looper pipelines).
+The `sample_annotation` value can be absolute or relative; relative paths are assumed relative to the location of the `project_config.yaml` file.

-Example:

-	metadata:
-	  sample_annotation: /path/to/sample_annotation.csv
-	  output_dir: /path/to/parent/output/folder
-	  results_subdir: results_pipeline
-	  submission_subdir: submission
-	  pipeline_interfaces: /path/to/pipeline_interface.yaml
+The `metadata` section also allows for another attribute, called `sample_subannotation`, which points to a second annotation table to accommodate samples with multiple values for one or more attributes.
+Most projects do not require subannotation tables, but for more details, see the advanced section on [sample subannotation](/docs/sample_subannotation).

 ### Project config sections: `derived_columns` and `data_sources`